 Daniel has acted as a Subject Matter Expert at over 30 nuclear security and export control capacity building workshops in over 10 countries around the world since 2012.
 He holds a PhD in War Studies, MA in Science and Security and BA in War Studies from King's College London.
 He sits on the editorial board of the Strategic Trade Review and became an Associate of King’s College London (AKC) in 2010.

-- Illicit trade
+- Illicit trade and proliferation networks

 - Arms embargoes